NEW TAKE-OFF - from June 2021. Do NOT use the old launch in front of Varne Ridge Caravan Park.

 TTB: 110m (360 ft)

 Access: Take the slip road off the A20 from Folkestone and follow the B2011 towards Capel-le-Ferne.
 Just past the Royal Oak pub on the right turn left down the Old Dover Road.
-Take off is two hundred metres down the road on your left. – the flat grass area in front of the Varne Ridge caravan park.
-There are four benches facing the sea.
+Take off is one hundred metres down the road on your left. – Look for the cleared ground.

 Parking: On the left of the road by take off.
-Although the road is quite wide at this point leave as much room as possible for general traffic and if in a taller vehicle be mindful you could be blocking the view from Varne Ridge and park accordingly.
+Although the road is quite wide at this point leave as much room as possible for general traffic.

-Take off: An open area of lawn with four benches facing the sea.
+Take off: An open area of grass with a narrow ridge.
 The cliff falls away immediately, so a committed take off with good control is necessary.

 Flying the site: When the wind is straight on, soaring flights are possible in light winds.
 Soaring flights between the eastern railway tunnel and the western end of the ridge before Folkestone are easy.
 Do not venture any further east of the tunnel unless you are sure you can get back, especially at high tide.
 There is no bottom landing beyond the point, though in an emergency you could land at Samphire Hoe (the reclaimed land adjacent to the tunnel works).